kupriyanenko/jbone/README.md

 <script src="path/to/jbone/dist/jbone.js"></script>
 ```

-Or include like npm module (with nodejs or browserify)
+Or include it like npm module (with nodejs or browserify)

 ```javascript
 var $ = require('jbone');